 3.6.1.
 Reference population

-The reference population of EU-SILC is the private households and all persons composing these households having their usual residence in the national territory.
-A private household means a person living alone or a group of persons who live together, providing oneself or themselves with the essentials of living.
+The reference population of EU-SILC is private households and all persons composing these households having their usual residence in the national territory.
+A private household means a person living alone or a group of persons who live together, providing themselves with the essentials of living.
 All household members are surveyed, but only those aged 16 and older are interviewed.
 Persons living in collective households and in institutions are generally excluded from the target population.

 3.6.2.
 Population not covered by the data collection